moonglow/FlashForge_Marlin/README.md

 ## Credits

-- This repo is a fork of the excellent effort made by  [@moonglow](https://github.com/moonglow), consider supporting for his work.
+- This repo is a fork of the excellent effort made by  [@moonglow](https://github.com/moonglow), consider supporting his work.

 #### Disclaimer